PocketBook Touch Lux 3

 - I doubt it's possible to replace backlight cable without breaking the connector.
 The connector is extremely fragile.
 I used thermal glue pistol to fix the new cable in place but it's still easy to cause shorts and shutdown the regulator, just by pressing device buttons or by pressing on the back cover.
 Thankfully the PMIC is resilient and will only shut down the backlight regulator if it detects the short-circuit.
 Regulator can be restarted by disabling/enabling the backlight in sysfs.

-The something button triggers FEL mode.
+The Menu button on the right side triggers FEL mode.

 List of HW